silentrald/node-express-hbs-mongo-Tutorial/README.md

 - **2nd PARAM** is an **object** which is the data that we want to pass to the template/html.
 So you can see we have a **title** in the object, this will be passed in the `views/layout/main.hbs` in the **{{ title }}** part, so whatever string is inside the **title** data it will just replace it in the html part.

-So in the program, we passed a title data with the string Index Page, so when we render the page, the title tags will contain the string
+In the program, we passed a title data with the string Index Page, so when we render the page, the title tags will contain the string

 ```html
 <title>Index Page</title>
 ```

-We can also do this with the template itself so lets try doing it in the `views/index.hbs` and add some more embedding text.
+We can also do this with the template itself, so lets try doing it in the `views/index.hbs` and add some more embedding text.

 views/index.hbs